-If you DJ with a laptop, it is important to optimise it for DJing.
-Whether you have one of the spanking new M1 MacBooks, a half-decade-old Windows machine, or whatever, optimising for DJing is essential.
+If you DJ with a laptop, it is important to optimise it for DJing with.
+Whether you have one of the spanking new MacBooks with their M1 or M2 chips, a half-decade-old Windows machine, or whatever, optimising for DJing is essential.

 Yes, your computer may well run your DJ software seemingly OK without you doing anything, but when you optimise it, it will likely:

 - Run more smoothly and reliably – Fewer “glitches” when you least need them